dondish/Senpai/README.md

 # Senpai-Bot

 ## About
-Here you can find the Source code of my own Bot "Senpai" feel free to use and modify it if you want
+Here you can find the Source code of my own Bot "Senpai" for [Discord](https://discordapp.com/) feel free to use and modify it if you want

 ## Language and Libs